westoun/ddbkg-nt-extraction/README.md

 required environment files setup and the included environment variables defined based on your setup.

-In the case of the download and location server, navigate into the corresponding directory, create a copy of the .template.env-file, rename it to .env, and fill in the variable values accordingly.
+Create a copy of the
+.template.env-file, rename it to .env, and fill in the variable values accordingly.